« DELIRIO'S | Main | BREAKING NEWS »

 Eager to try Olde City's cheesesteaks and pizzas, I made time for two evening visits this past week.
 First, we will turn our attention to the cheesesteaks.
 The menu contains a handy flow chart to help guide patrons through the quirky etiquette of the cheesesteak ordering process.

-The American (Wagyu) top round Kobe beef, of course, immediately caught my attention.
+The American (Wagyu) top round Kobe Style beef, of course, immediately caught my attention.
 I had not seen this type of beef used in Philly cheesesteaks before, so I ordered it, using the chart: 1.
 American Kobe beef, 2.
 12 inch, 3.
 American cheese, 4.
 "Wit" grilled onions, 5.
 None ($8.75).

 For my other sandwich, from the specialty steaks section of the menu, I ordered a 12 inch Cowboy Cheesesteak with American Kobe Beef, American Cheese, RedStar Barbecue Sauce, and Grilled Onions ($9.25).